Luke Maile Player Props: Reds vs. Nationals

-After hitting .259 with two doubles, a home run, a walk and four RBI in his past 10 games, Luke Maile and the Cincinnati Reds face the Washington Nationals (who will start Joan Adon) at 4:10 PM ET on Saturday.
+The Cincinnati Reds, including Luke Maile and his .519 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Jake Irvin and the Washington Nationals at Great American Ball Park, Sunday at 1:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Cubs.
+He had two hits (going 2-for-3) in his most recent appearance against the Nationals.

 Luke Maile Game Info & Props vs. the Nationals